omgnetwork/omgnetwork.github.io/docs/network/blockchain-design.md

   The transaction is valid only when every output for the transaction is unspent.

-  Value may be zero when less than 4 inputs are required.
+  The value may be zero when less than 4 inputs are required.

 * **sig**